 Topics for the elective units cover a broader range of workplace skills.
-They include: making presentations; personal and professional development; recruitment and onboarding; project work; business risks; continuous improvement.
+They include: making presentations; personal and professional development; meetings; project work; business risks; continuous improvement.
 Assessment is in the form of short responses - knowledge questions, and project-style tasks.